jankotanime/dicePoker/README.md

     - Va banque: v

 ### Rules
 The goal is to amass the biggest amount of money but mostly is to not losing them.
 Every player has 3 turns to roll any of their dice.
-If a player has less money than previous bet, they must either raise the stakes or pass, losing all their current round bets.
+If a player has on table less money than previous bet, they must either raise the stakes or pass, losing all their current round bets.

 ## Game Features
 - Full Game Flow: Possible constant game, not only ties.
 Players can remain their money.